Krish7612/E-commerce/README.md

 Users can browse products, register/login, manage cart, checkout, and place orders.
 Admins can manage products, view orders, and control inventory.
 =============================================
+#TO OPEN WEBSITE YOU WILL NEED TO FOLLOW RUN INSTRUCTIONS GIVEN BELOW, THEN OPEN THE LINK(Example----->http://localhost:8080/ECommerceShop/)

 🚀 Features Overview
 🧑‍💻 User Features